 Watch the trailer

-Here's a few summarising points for season 3 if you'd like a little taster.
-Spoiler warning for previous seasons of the show from here on out, as well as a warning that this next section will discuss sensitive topics in the show such as sexual assault, rape and suicide.
+Here's a few summarising points for season 4 if you'd like a little taster.
+Spoiler warning for previous seasons of the show from here on out, as well as a warning that this next section will discuss sensitive topics in the show such as sexual assault and murder.